biancini/GreenMST-ryu/README.md

 Installation and configuration
 ==============================

-This project has been developed and tested on Floodlight master version.
-After its installation the ``floodlight.jar`` and ``floodlight-test.jar`` files must be copied withint the lib folder of this project.
-These jars will be used as dependencies to the maven repository.
-The current repository has these two files compiled from the master release of floodlight at the time of creation of the project.
+This project has been developed and tested on Ryu master version.
+You than need to download Ryu and install it as described in the project files.

-To verify everything is ok in your project, you can test the execution of tests by running ``mvn test`` from the main project folder.
-At this point the project can be imported into Eclipse and run right away.
+Once Ryu has been installed this software can be executed by specifying:
-The project is alredy configured to be integrated with Sonarqube.
-A specific maven profile has been created.
-To send reports to Sonarqube execute the following commands ``mvn clean verify && mvn sonar:sonar -Psonar``.
+``python /usr/local/bin/ryu-manager green_mst.py --observe-links``.

 Block or turn-off ports
 -----------------------